 Loop Restock Functionality & API Calls

 Loop has functionality that allows merchants to mark products as returned and restock them into Shopify directly from the Loop admin.
-A high level overview of how this feature works and how to turn it on can be found in the Inventory section of this article.
+A high level overview of how this feature works and how to turn it on can be found in the Inventory section of General Return Policy Settings.

-Loop marks products as returned and restocks them the way Shopify expects those actions to be performed.
-Because we do it in a way that Shopify expects, we also align with most third party systems as far as how restocking should be done.
+Loop marks products as returned and restocks them the way Shopify expects those actions to be performed, which aligns with most third party systems, as far as how restocking should be done.

-Loop is now restocking using native Shopify restock functionality in the Refund API, specifically the restock_type field.
+Loop restocks using native Shopify restock functionality in the Refund API, specifically the restock_type field.
 More information on the Refund API can be found directly from Shopify, here.

 The restock_type field indicates how this refund line item affects inventory levels in Shopify.
 Valid values that can be passed along here are:

 - no_restock: Refunding these items won’t affect inventory.
 The number of fulfillable units for this line item will remain unchanged.
 For example, a refund payment can be issued but no items will be returned or made available for sale again.

 - cancel: The items have not yet been fulfilled.
 The canceled quantity will be added back to the available count.
 The number of fulfillable units for this line item will decrease.